 Applications for the summer program are due the previous fall, usually in early November.
 An informational presentation is offered, typically in mid-October, for students interested in applying.

-For specific questions about the program, please contact Dr. Jared Young at firstname.lastname@example.org.
+For specific questions about the program, please contact Dr. Jennifer Smith at firstname.lastname@example.org.